Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey

 \subsection{Generating Input}

-Probably one of the most direct ways NLP can be used in discussions is to let an NLP model generate input for the discussion.
+Probably one of the most direct ways NLP can be used in discussions is to let a model generate input for the discussion.
 In the following, we take a look at NLP tasks that enhance the discussion by generating input in some way.
-This can range from simple automatic translations to more complex tasks like automated moderation through social bots.
+This can range from simple automatic translations to more complex tasks like automated moderation.

 \paragraph{Automatic Translation.} Automatic translation of texts holds great potential for online deliberation, as it allows for more inclusiveness and thereby \emph{equality} of participants, by breaking down language barriers.
-If high quality translations can be provided for any language, more people with different cultural backgrounds can engage in decisions and share their opinion.
-With the emergence of the Transformer model by \citet{NIPS2017_3f5ee243}, automatically generated translations have become fairly reliable and are currently mostly researched for low resource languages. \citet{anastasiou-2022-enrich4all} for example propose a BERT-based \citep{devlin_etal_2019_bert} language model for Luxembourgish that will be applied in public administration as a chatbot for automatic translation and question answering. \citet{stahlberg2020neural} provide a recent overview on methods and applications for automatic translation.
+If high-quality translations can be provided in real time for any language, more people with different cultural backgrounds can engage in decisions and share their opinion.
+With the emergence of the Transformer model by \citet{NIPS2017_3f5ee243}, automatically generated translations have become fairly reliable and are currently mostly researched for low resource languages. \citet{anastasiou-2022-enrich4all} for example proposes a BERT-based~\citep{devlin_etal_2019_bert} language model for Luxembourgish that will be applied in public administration as a chatbot for automatic translation and question answering. \citet{stahlberg2020neural} provides a recent overview on methods and applications for automatic translation.

-\paragraph{Automatic Moderation.} Moderation of online discussions is a crucial task that often determines the quality of held discussions.
-It is a time and resource consuming task, that could be facilitated or even replaced by artificial moderators, also referred to as social bots.